|

 Term of service (2nd, 2023-2027)

-Dr. Warren received his B.S. degree in animal sciences from the Oklahoma State University in 1984, M.S. degree from Clemson University in reproductive physiology in 1987 and Ph.D. from the University of Missouri in molecular endocrinology in 1990.
-A post-doctoral fellowship was completed at G.D.
-Searle Pharmaceutical before joining Monsanto Company in 1991, where from 1992 to 1999 he held several leadership roles including group manager of genome initiatives.
-Prior to joining Washington University School of Medicine, he was Senior Director of Operations at Incyte Genomics.
-Dr. Warren joined the McDonnell Genome Institute in 2001 where he held various appointments as Assistant Director, Associate Professor of Genetics, a secondary appointment in Molecular Microbiology, both in the Washington University School of Medicine and affiliate scientist position at the St Louis Zoo.
-Dr. Warren is currently a Professor of Genomics, at the Bond Life Sciences Center and he is an internationally recognized expert in comparative genomics.
-He has received the honor of being published multiple times on the cover of Nature publications featuring the chicken, platypus, orangutan, elephant shark, and Y chromosomes and most recently the hummingbird on the cover of Nature.
-The application of evolutionary medicine practices toward the identification of molecular mechanisms of action for a variety of traits unique to multiple phylums remains a key research focus for Dr. Warren.
-Dr. Warren's research group uses various whole genome comparative and more recently single cell transcriptomic methods to examine changes in gene evolution and regulation, as a means to better understand human biology with a recent focus on comparative oncology.
+Wesley Warren received his BS in animal sciences from the Oklahoma State University (Stillwater, OK) in 1984, MS in reproductive physiology from Clemson University (Clemson, SC) in 1987, and PhD in molecular endocrinology from the University of Missouri (Columbia, MO) in 1990.
+A postdoctoral fellowship was completed at G.D.
+Searle Pharmaceutical (New York, NY) before joining Monsanto Company (St. Louis, MO) in 1991, where from 1992 to 1999 he held several leadership roles, including group manager of genome initiatives.
+Prior to joining Washington University School of Medicine (St. Louis, MO), he was senior director of operations at Incyte Genomics (Wilmington, DE).
+Warren joined the McDonnell Genome Institute (St. Louis, MO) in 2001, where he held various appointments as assistant director, associate professor of genetics, a secondary appointment in molecular microbiology, both in the Washington University School of Medicine, and as an affiliate scientist at the St Louis Zoo.
+He is currently a professor of genomics at the Bond Life Sciences Center (Columbia, MO) and is an internationally recognized expert in comparative genomics.
+He has received the honor of being published multiple times on the cover of Nature publications featuring the chicken, platypus, orangutan, elephant shark, and Y chromosomes and, most recently, the hummingbird on the cover of Nature.
+The application of evolutionary medicine practices toward the identification of molecular mechanisms of action for a variety of traits unique to multiple phyla remains a key research focus for Warren.
+His research group uses various whole-genome comparative and, more recently, single cell-transcriptomic methods to examine changes in gene evolution and regulation as a means to better understand human biology, with a recent focus on comparative oncology.
 The identification of these species-specific gene aberrations in evolutionary time promises to engender new thoughts on the molecular workings of observed phenotypes such as cancer.
-Dr. Warren also leads campus-wide initiatives to adopt high-throughput sequencing technology.
-He is the author of four book chapters, and more than 180 peer-reviewed articles.
+Warren also leads campus-wide initiatives to adopt high-throughput sequencing technology.
+He is the author of four book chapters and more than 180 peer-reviewed articles.
+Warren is now a Curators Distinguished Professor at the University of Missouri.

 Member